syzarn/reform-commissions-reports/README.md

 ## Acknowledgements

-**Ali Riaz**<br>Political Scientist & Writer<br>Distinguished Professor, Illinois State University<br>Head, Constitutional Reform Commission<br>Vice-Chairman, National Consensus Commission<br><br>For personally taking the initiative to make this project possible.
-His enthusiasm and commitment were instrumental in bringing these documents into a publicly accessible and analyzable format.
+**Ali Riaz**<br>Political Scientist & Writer<br>Distinguished Professor, Illinois State University<br>Head, Constitutional Reform Commission<br>Vice-Chairman, National Consensus Commission<br><br>*For personally taking the initiative to make this project possible and bringing these documents into a publicly accessible and analyzable format through his unwavering enthusiasm and commitment.*

 ## License
 The reports are official government publications.
 This repository only provides them in Markdown for research, analyze and public interest purposes.